 Retaliation Against Pay Discrimination Claims

-Upon filing your pay discrimination claim, know that it is illegal for your employer to retaliate against you.
-Retaliation includes adverse actions against an employee by an employer due to the employee exercising their rights under the labor laws.
+Upon filing your pay discrimination claim, you need to know that it is against the law for your employer or any agent of which to retaliate against you.
+Retaliation includes adverse actions taken against an employee by an employer due to the employee exercising their rights under labor laws.

 The actions are not limited to being job-related, nor do they need to occur in the workplace.
 The actions can be anything that would have an impact on a reasonable worker from supporting a charge of discrimination.
 In addition, these actions can also occur once the individual is no longer employed where the pay discrimination took place.